 public GameObject HealthBar;

-// Internal reference to the Image component
+// Reference to the Image component to change fillAmount

 Image img;

-// Current and maximum health
+// Current health

 public int hp;